Welcome to the new Probabilistic Publishing Web Site!

 Our next project was Pat Leach's Why Can't You Just Give Me The Number?".
 We decided to do several short-run digital runs with this book before going offset in late 2009.
 I used glossy paper for the offset run, as I thought the graphics and sidebars would look better with the glossy paper.
 We used Pagemaker again for this book and used Illustrator for the graphics.

 Early in 2009, I paid a small firm in Austin (a one-person company at that point) to port Number? to the Kindle.
-This title had done very well in print (over 3,000 copies at that point, which is good for us), but the Kindle sales were disappointing—just one copy every few weeks.
-In December 2010, I dropped the price from $19.95 to $9.99 after Amazon implemented a 70 percent royalty program for books priced at $9.99 or less, and sales started to pick up significantly.
+This title had done very well in print (over 3,000 copies at that point, which is good for us), but the Kindle sales were disappointing�just one copy every few weeks.
+In December 2010, I dropped the price from $19.95 to $9.99 after Amazon implemented a 70 percent royalty program for books priced at $9.99 or less, and sales increased.

 Project Four